 But despite the unfamiliarity of the term, the types of insurance benefit offerings it can refer to are all too common.
-Offerings such as Dental and Vision insurance, Term Life insurance, Long-Term Disability Insurance, LifeLock, Pet Insurance, among many others are among the most popular ancillary benefit offerings companies and associations can offer their employees.
+Offerings such as dental and vision insurance, term life insurance, long-term Disability insurance, ID theft protection services, pet insurance, among many others are among the most popular ancillary benefit offerings companies and associations can offer their employees.

 Providing your employees with dental insurance can benefit you as much as them.
 According to the Mayo Clinic, regular dental check-ups can improve an individual’s personal health and having dental insurance can help save your employees from additional costly expenses should more serious treatments be needed.
 As is the case with anything health related, regular check-ups are the key to catching any potential problems early and avoiding costly procedures later on.

 Like dental check-ups, regular eye exams not only diagnose vision problems but can also provide early detection of serious health problems.
 Vision insurance is frequently offered alongside dental insurance and can be every bit as beneficial for employees to have as poor vision can result in everything from migraines, to blindness, and more.